What is the perineum?

 The perineum is the area located between the anus and the scrotum in men and between the anus and the vagina in women.
-The major muscles of the pelvic floor all attach to the perineum and it is one of the most common areas of pain in men and women who suffer from various forms of pelvic pain.
-In men, the pain may be located in the perineum but may also radiate to the testes and the rectum.
-It’s important to note that in men, pain in the perineum has very different causes than in women.
+The major muscles of the pelvic floor all attach to the perineum.
+This is one of the most common areas of pain in men and women who suffer from various forms of pelvic pain.
+But perineum pain can also be caused by injuries, urinary tract issues, infections, and other conditions.

-- Genital pain, anal and rectal pain, suprapubic pain, pain in bladder area, tailbone pain, groin pain, low back pain
+- Genital pain, anal and rectal pain, suprapubic pain, pain in the bladder area, tailbone pain, groin pain, low back pain

 - Discomfort when sitting (many say that it feels like they are sitting on a golf ball), pain after bowel movements

 - Urinary frequency, urgency, hesitancy, burning, frequent nighttime urination

 - Sexual pain including orgasm and post orgasm discomfort (can even be the next day)

 How do you diagnose the cause of the perineal pain?

 Diagnostic workup to identify the cause of perineal pain starts with a conversation regarding your recent medical history.
 Afterwards, the discussion is usually followed by a physical exam.
 This will determine the amount of pain you are in and if there is anything in the area directly causing the pain.
 Also, other tests used in diagnosing the cause of perineal pain include: